bartmichu/urbstat/README.md

 - **ok-clients**

   Retrieves clients with an 'OK' backup status.
+File backups finished with issues are treated as OK by default.
 Excludes clients marked for removal.
-Backups finished with issues are treated as OK by default.

   Required rights: `status(all)`.